-You can create log files for Skype for Windows 8, Skype for Windows desktop (Windows XP, Windows 7 and Windows 8), Skype for Linux and Skype for Mac.
+You can create log files for Skype for Windows RT, Skype for Windows desktop (Windows XP, Windows 7 and Windows 8), Skype for Linux and Skype for Mac.

 Log files do not contain data such as your chat conversations, audio or video messages.

 To get started, select the version of Skype you'd like to create logs for:

-To enable logging in Skype for modern Windows:
+To enable logging in Skype for Windows RT:

-To gather and submit your Skype for modern Windows log files when reporting an issue:
+To gather and submit your Skype for Windows RT log files when reporting an issue:

-If at some point you want to disable logging in Skype for modern Windows:
+If at some point you want to disable logging in Skype for Windows RT: